Ph.D. Program

 - The Ph.D. program in Chemistry is available to students holding an MS degree and meets the requirements for admission to the University graduate program.

 - The student must maintain a minimum cumulative GPA of 3.0 at all times.
-Departmental requirements for the 30 credit hours are listed below.
+Departmental requirements for the 42 credit hours (for Direct and Regular Track) and 27 credit hours (for Continuing Track) which are listed on the Ph.D.
+Degree Plan section.

 - Fifteen (15) credit hours should be in the major area, under which the thesis topic should be selected.